Browse by Medical Category

 A screening mammogram is an exam used to detect early breast cancer in women experiencing no symptoms.
 Mammography plays a central part in early detection of breast cancers because it can show changes in the breast up to two years before you or your physician can feel them.
-Current guidelines recommend screening mammography every year beginning at age 40.
-In addition, women who have had breast cancer and those who are at increased risk due to a genetic history of breast cancer should seek expert medical advice about whether they should begin screening before age 40 and about the frequency of screening.
+Screening mammography can begin at age 40, but some women at high risk of breast cancer may need to start earlier.
+Talk to your doctor about your risk for breast cancer and when you should get screened.

 Diagnostic mammography is used to evaluate a patient with abnormal clinical findings, such as a breast lump or lumps that have been found by the woman or her doctor.
 Diagnostic mammography may also be done after an abnormal screening mammogram in order to determine the cause of the area of concern on the screening exam.

 Our state-of-the-art systems have tightly controlled X-ray beams with significant filtration and dose control methods to minimize radiation and ensure that the parts of a patient's body not being imaged receive minimal radiation exposure.

 Although no radiation reaches the uterus during a mammogram, we prefer not to perform routine mammograms on women who might be pregnant.
 If you are coming in because of a breast problem and you are or may be pregnant, please notify the mammographer so that we can decide the best way to evaluate your situation.